Buyers guide to auctions

 - Be in a position to bid on a cash unconditional basis.
 You can organise pre-approval through your bank or mortgage broker and then bid up to a price you are prepared to pay.

-- Be able to pay 10% deposit (by personal or bank cheque) and sign the contract as soon as the auction is over.
+- Be able to pay 10% deposit (by personal or bank cheque or immediate bank transfer) and sign the contract as soon as the auction is over.